philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 * [Setext header with two spaces at the end](http://johnmacfarlane.net/babelmark2/?normalize=1&text=hello++%0A-----%0A%0A%0A)
 * [More...](http://johnmacfarlane.net/babelmark2/faq.html#other)

-Some of these might seem like edge-cases or contrived examples, but I have run into a few of those and more.
+Maybe those examples seem like edge-cases or contrived examples, but I have run into a few of those and more.

 [Markdown]: http://daringfireball.net/projects/markdown/
 [kramdown]: http://kramdown.gettalong.org